 - The median follow-up time was six years, with a range of two to 10 years.

-Body mass index (body mass index) z-score was the primary outcome measure.
+Body mass index (BMI) z-score was the primary outcome measure.
 BMI was calculated based on measured heights and weights taken by study personnel.

 - Food consumed away from home